 Thomas Max Safley is Professor of Early Modern European History.
 A specialist in the economic and social history of early modern Europe, roughly 1450-1750, he has published extensively on the histories of marriage and the family, poverty and charity and labor and business.

-In addition to writing numerous essays, articles and reviews, Professor Safley is the author of Let No Man Put Asunder: The Control of Marriage in the German Southwest, 1550-1620 (1984), Charity and Economy in the Orphanages of Early Modern Augsburg (1996), Matheus Miller's Memoirs: A Merchant's Life in the Seventeenth Century (2000), Die Aufzeichnungen des Matheus Miller (2003), Children of the Laboring Poor: Expectation and Experience among the Orphans of Early Modern Augsburg (2005) and Kinder, Karitas und Kapital (2009/2011).
-He is co-editor of The Workplace before the Factory: Artisans and Proletarians, 1500-1800 (1993) and of Perspectives from the Past (1998), now in its fourth edition and Im Ringen um die Reformation: Kirchen und Prädikanten, Rat und Gemeinde in Augsburg (2011).
-In addition, he has edited several volumes of essays, including The Reformation of Charity: The Secular and the Religious in Early Modern Poor Relief (2003), A Companion to Multiconfessionalism in the Early Modern World (2011) and New Studies on the History of Bankruptcy and Bankrutpcy in History (2013) .
+In addition to writing numerous essays, articles and reviews, Professor Safley is the author of Let No Man Put Asunder: The Control of Marriage in the German Southwest, 1550-1620 (1984), Charity and Economy in the Orphanages of Early Modern Augsburg (1996), Matheus Miller's Memoirs: A Merchant's Life in the Seventeenth Century (2000), Die Aufzeichnungen des Matheus Miller (2003), Children of the Laboring Poor: Expectation and Experience among the Orphans of Early Modern Augsburg (2005), Kinder, Karitas und Kapital (2009/2011) and Family Firms and Merchant Capitalism in Early Modern Europe: The Business, Bankruptcy and Resilience of the Hoechstetters of Augsburg (2019).
+He is co-editor of The Workplace before the Factory: Artisans and Proletarians, 1500-1800 (1993) and of Perspectives from the Past (1998), now in its fourth edition Im Ringen um die Reformation: Kirchen und Prädikanten, Rat und Gemeinde in Augsburg (2011) and The Cultural History of Work, Vol. III: The Renaissnace, 1450-1650 (2018).
+In addition, he has edited several volumes of essays, including The Reformation of Charity: The Secular and the Religious in Early Modern Poor Relief (2003), A Companion to Multiconfessionalism in the Early Modern World (2011), New Studies on the History of Bankruptcy and Bankrutpcy in History (2013), Labor before the Industrial Revolution: Work.
+Technology and Their Ecologies in an Age of Early Capitalism (2018) .

 Professor Safley has been a visiting professor at the University of Augsburg, the Free University of Berlin and the University of Antwerp.
-At the University of Pennsylvania, he regularly teaches the introductory surveys of European history and advanced lecture courses on the Reformation, the Baroque, pre-industrial economic hist
+At the University of Pennsylvania, he regularly teaches the introductory surveys of European history and advanced courses on the Reformation and the Baroque as well as topics in pre-industrial economic history, including economic thought to Adam Smith, early banking and finance, and labor relations.

 - HIST 001 Europe In A Wider World